Transform — Declaratively reshape data into a new value

 HandleTypeDescription

 inputanyThe upstream value to transform.
-Optional — you can also reference any upstream variable via template bindings.
+Optional — you can also reference any upstream variable via template bindings in the template setting.

 Output